HISPlayer/UnityAndroid-SDK/hisplayer-api.md

 #### protected void RemoveStream(int playerIndex)
 Remove a certain player.
 The **playerIndex** is associated with the index of the element of **Multi Stream Properties**, e.g. the index 0 is the element 0 in the list.

-#### public void EnableCaptions(int playerIndex, bool enabled)
-Enables the captions of the stream.
-The **playerIndex** is associated with the index of the element of **Multi Stream Properties**, e.g. the index 0 is the element 0 in the list.

 #### protected void SetPlaybackSpeedRate(int playerIndex, float speed)
 Modify the **speed rate** of a certain stream giving a **playerIndex**.
 The value of the player's speed must be greater (>) than 0.0f and less than or equal (<=) to 8.0f.
 The default value of player's speed is 1.0f.
 The **playerIndex** is associated with the index of the element of **Multi Stream Properties**, e.g. the index 0 is the element 0 in the list.